Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 34-22 in games they were listed as the moneyline favorite (winning 60.7% of those games).
+- The Braves have been the moneyline favorite 56 total times this season.
+They've gone 34-22 in those games.

-- Atlanta has a 2-2 record (winning 50% of its games) when playing as moneyline favorites of -275 or shorter.
+- In games it has played as moneyline favorites with odds of -250 or shorter, Atlanta has a record of 9-4 (69.2%).

-- The Braves have an implied moneyline win probability of 73.3% in this contest.
+- Based on this contest's moneyline, the Braves have an implied win probability of 71.4%.

-- Atlanta has played in 66 games with an over/under set, and have combined with its opponents to go over the total 36 times (36-27-3).
+- Atlanta has had an over/under set by oddsmakers 66 times, and have combined with opponents to go over the total in 36 of those games (36-27-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!